‘NOT ME’, a MEMOIR by MARIANNE DISSARD

 French chanteuse Marianne Dissard recorded and toured worldwide with members of Tucson bands Calexico and Giant Sand.
 Her desert noir chanson plays effortlessly with contradictions.
 Tender, yet abrasive.
 Melodramatic, but vulnerable.
 Comical and heartbreaking.

-Equally so her first book, 'Not Me', an impish and poetic exploration of trauma and the life of a touring musician, praised by two of Dissard's favorite authors, Mitch Cullin ('Tideland') and Andrew Smith ('Moondust').
+Equally so her first book, 'Not Me', an impish and poetic exploration of trauma and the life of a touring musician, praised by three of Dissard's favorite authors, Mitch Cullin ('Tideland'), Chris Rush (‘The Light Years’) and Andrew Smith ('Moondust').

 A courageous book of unflinching compassion, 'Not Me' is available from October 15th, 2019 as paperback (first edition quality-printed by CPI Antony Rowe UK), audiobook (read by the author) and eBook, with a cover design by noted British designer Jamie Keenan.